Dr. Meghan Azad, PhD - DirectorCanada Research Chair in Early Nutrition & The Developmental Origins of Health and Disease

 Christina is an administrative professional with over two decades of experience, having contributed her expertise across a diverse range of industries, including healthcare.
 Throughout her career, Christina has the ability to adapt and thrive in dynamic environments, providing support and organizational efficiency.
 She is excited to return to the University of Manitoba, where she now supports the members of the THRiVE team, contributing to the lab's continued growth and success.

-Dr. Larisa Lotoski – Senior Research Associate
+Dr. Larisa Lotoski, PhD – Senior Research Associate

 Larisa’s primary research interests include child health and the effects of the physical and social environment on children’s health outcomes.
 Larisa’s interest in child health research began during her MSc (Immunology) training at the University of Manitoba where she studied severe childhood asthma and allergic disease.
 She holds a PhD in Community and Population Health Sciences (Community Health and Epidemiology) from the University of Saskatchewan.
 Her doctoral research involved the characterization of children’s sedentary time and physical activity in their lived environment.